Multiple stabbings in British city of Manchester | DW | 11.10.2019

-Emergency personnel have responded to treat multiple stabbing victims at a shopping center in the British city of Manchester.
+Counter-terrorism police are investigating multiple stabbings at a UK shopping center.
 One man in his 40s has been arrested.

+Five people have been stabbed at the Arndale shopping center in central Manchester.
+Counter-terrorism detectives are now investigating.

-A man has been arrested on suspicion of serious assault, according to a Greater Manchester police statement.
+The center has been evacuated and a man has been arrested on suspicion of serious assault, according to a Greater Manchester police in a statement.

 He has been taken into custody for questioning.